MooersLab/pymolsnips/README.md

 <h3>Installing snippets in Geany</h3>

-This [webpage](https://www.geany.org/download/releases/) has links to installers for each operating system.
+This <a href="https://www.geany.org/download/releases/">webpage</a> has links to installers for each operating system.

 Make sure that the <b>pml</b> filetype is defined as <em>#~ PyMOL=*.pml;</em> by going to <b>Tools --> Configuration files --> filetype_extensions.conf</b>.
 You will also need to add PyMOL as a group in that same file configuration.